 Creating a unified national voice for organic agriculture is an important part of improving international market access.

-The industry appointed consultancy firm Policy Partners to propose a roadmap to achieve this.
+Industry has appointed a consultancy firm Policy Partners to propose a roadmap to achieve this.

 Completed engagement activities